Harvest Calculator

 Dayboro Harvest Date Calculator

 Generic harvest calculators use textbook "days to maturity" figures based on ideal conditions.
-That's fine if you live in a controlled greenhouse.
-In the Dayboro valley, where summer days push past 35°C and winter nights drop to 4°C, growth rates shift dramatically with the seasons.
-A tomato planted in October will mature faster than one planted in March because it spends more time in the optimal temperature range.
-This calculator accounts for that.
+That is fine if you grow in a climate controlled greenhouse.
+In the Dayboro valley, where summer afternoons push past 35°C and winter nights drop to 4°C, growth rates shift dramatically with the seasons.
+A tomato I plant in October will mature faster than one I put in during March, because it spends more of its life inside the temperature sweet spot.
+This calculator accounts for that properly.

 Harvest Date Calculator

-Estimate harvest dates for 28 crops using Dayboro's real-time growing conditions
+Estimate harvest dates for 28 crops using live Dayboro temperature data from my own station.

 Calculate Harvest Date